-The answer is to tell them by setting the channel topic.
-The channel topic is a brief message each user sees when they first enter the channel.
+In each channel, set the channel topic.,which is a brief message each user sees when they first enter the channel.
 It gives quick guidance to newcomers, and pointers to further information.
 For example:

 That's terse, but it tells newcomers what they need to know.
-It says exactly what the channel is for, gives the project home page (in case someone wanders into the channel without having first been to the project web site), mentions a related channel, and gives some guidance about pasting.
+It says exactly what the channel is for, gives the project home page (in case someone wanders into the channel without having first been to the project web site), gives a pointer to some documentation, and gives recent release news.

 Many technically-oriented IRC channels have a non-human member, a so-called bot, that is capable of storing and regurgitating information in response to specific commands.
 Typically, the bot is addressed just like any other member of the channel, that is, the commands are delivered by "speaking to" the bot.
 For example:

-That told the bot (who is logged into the channel as ayita) to remember a certain URL as the answer to the query "diff-cmd".
-Now we can address ayita, asking the bot to tell another user about diff-cmd:
+That told the bot, who is logged into the channel as wayita, to remember a certain URL as the answer to the query "diff-cmd" (wayita responded, confirming with a "Thanks!").
+Now we can address wayita, asking the bot to tell another user about diff-cmd:

-<kfogel> ayita: tell jrandom about diff-cmd <ayita> jrandom: http://subversion.tigris.org/faq.html#diff-cmd
+<kfogel> wayita: tell jrandom about diff-cmd <wayita> jrandom: http://subversion.apache.org/faq.html#diff-cmd

 The same thing can be accomplished via a convenient shorthand:

-The exact command set and behaviors differ from bot to bot.
-The
+The exact command set and behaviors differ from bot to bot

-privileges are required to run a bot.
-A bot is a client program;
+are required to run a bot.
+A bot is just like any other user joining